Everyone has their own reason to travel to Bhutan.

 My trip was driven by timing, more than anything else: I wanted to go trekking in that part of the world, and the G Adventures trip fit my schedule.

 Others were more interesting, though.
 One woman in my group had dreamed of going since she was five, and got the trip as a present from her kids.
 Another was a European diplomat based in India, who wanted to go somewhere that was cold and offered a break from the smog.
-One guy was on gardening leave from a job as a corporate lawyer, and came because his friend dared him.
+One was a corporate lawyer on gardening leave, and came because his friends dared him.

-We all had different reasons, but at the time time, we were all drawn on some level by those facts that get repeated about Bhutan:
+We all had different reasons, but we were all drawn on some level by those same few facts that always get repeated about Bhutan:

 - It's a tiny isolated Himalayan kingdom

 - They run their country in pursuit of Gross National Happiness, as opposed to Gross National Product

 - It's way, way, far over there [waves hand broadly in the direction of India]